 He notes that the Great Yellow Emperor, known as the forefather of the Chinese people, developed a deep understanding of the power of music after being inspired—by a divine fairy in a dream no less—to use drums to defeat his enemies in battle.

-He notes that music was also used to influence a person’s behavior.
+He notes that music was also used in ancient China to influence a person’s behavior.

 “During Confucius’s time, scholars used music’s calming properties to improve and strengthen people’s character and conduct.”